whmii/SuperDry-mixture/README.md

-# SuperDry for Mixture.io
+# SuperDry

-SuperDry is a boilerplate workflow for Mixture.io with Autoprefixer!
+SuperDry is a boilerplate workflow for use with Grunt Sass and Autoprefixer!
-Incorporated modules include structure from Sassaparrilla and Normalize as well as an abstraction Foundation 4 (soon to be 5) mixin-based media quires and grid system.
-Also
+Incorporated modules include structure from Sassaparrilla and Normalize as well as an abstraction Foundation 5 mixin-based media quires and grid system.

 SuperDry also contains ResponsiveSlides.js for a quick slide-show implementation.
 Because who doesn't love a slideshow.

-SuperDry is not designed to be a tight and focused implementation that can be rapidly built upon and scaled.
-Stylesheets are `3kb` minified.
+SuperDry is designed to be a tight and focused implementation that can be rapidly built upon and scaled.

 ## Components